Explorer Christopher Columbus (1451–1506) is known for his 1492 ‘discovery’ of the 'new world' of the Americas on board his ship Santa Maria.

 Columbus called all the people he met in the islands ‘Indians’, because he was sure that he had reached the Indies.
 This initial encounter opened up the 'New World' to European colonisation, which would come to have a devastating impact on indigenous populations.

 What was the return journey like?

 On Christmas Day 1492, the Santa Maria hit a rock and was wrecked.
 Columbus transferred to the Nina and left behind the 39 crewmembers of the Santa Maria on the island of Hispaniola.
 He wanted them to start a new settlement.
 Columbus reached Spain in March 1493, and claimed his reward in riches.
 He was also given new titles.
 He was made Admiral of the Ocean Sea and Governor of the Indies.

 Columbus made three more journeys across the Atlantic to the Caribbean.
 He was sure that he had found Cipangu (Japan), but it was actually Cuba.
 He visited Trinidad and the South American mainland before returning to the ill-fated Hispaniola settlement, where the ‘Indian’ inhabitants had staged a revolt against the Europeans.

 Conditions were so bad that Spanish authorities had to send a new governor to take over.
 Columbus was arrested, returned to Spain and stripped of his titles.
 He did make one last voyage to the Americas, however, this time to Panama – just miles from the Pacific Ocean.

 What is Columbus’s legacy?

 Columbus died in 1506, still believing that he had found a new route to the East Indies.
-Today his historic legacy as a daring explorer who 'discovered' the New World has been challenged.
+Today his historic legacy as a daring explorer who discovered the New World has been challenged.
 His voyages launched centuries of European exploration and colonisation of the American continents.
-His encounters also triggered centuries of exploitation of native American populations.
+His encounters also triggered centuries of exploitation of Indigenous Peoples.